We provide top quality commercial roofing services throughout southeast Wisconsin

 EPDM (short for ethylene propylene diene monomer) is a synthetic rubber, single-ply roofing membrane used for covering low-slope roofs.
 It is a thermoset material, which means once it cures after installation it cannot be reheated and softened to accommodate for shrinkage.

 EPDM roofing membrane is a popular choice for both new construction and re-roofing, with an estimated 20 billion square feet of it covering the roofs of commercial buildings throughout the US.
 Installation is much easier than built-up roofing systems, and there are no fumes or odors.

 How long does an EPDM roof last?

-The service life of a properly installed EPDM roof varies depending on environmental conditions, drainage, foot traffic and, of course, the quality of installation.
-On average, the EDPM roofs we install in southern Wisconsin have a service life of 25 years.
+The service life of a properly installed EPDM roof varies depending on environmental conditions, drainage, foot traffic, and, of course, the quality of installation.
+On average, the EPDM roofs we install in southern Wisconsin have a service life of 25 years.